-The Municipality has many corridors with right-of-ways in the range of 15 to 18m.
-The Municipality should be ensuring at least 20m of right-of-way for local roads and 25-30m right-of-way for collector and arterial roads is collected during rezonings.
-The following locations maybe required to be four laned in the long term and require the corridor to be planned for converting from two lane to four lane roads.
+The Municipality has many corridors with rights-of-way in the range of 15 to 18m.
+The Municipality should be ensuring that it secures right-of-way during rezoning processes including at least 20m of right-of-way for local roads and 25-30m right-of-way for collector and arterial roads.
+The following locations may be required to be four laned or have increased landscaping/buffers, wider active transportation in the long term, and require the corridor to be planned for converting from two lane to four lane roads.
+If development does not occur in these areas, the additional right-of-way may not be available.